At Wensleydale Dental Practice, we have several options when it comes to Dental Implant technology.

 Two weeks after your implant has been placed, we will require you to return to the practice for a quick post operative assessment.
 This is just to ensure that the area is healing well and to remove any sutures that may have been placed.

-Once the initial healing and anchoring has taken place your impressions will be taken, which the “tooth” section of your implant will be casted from.
+Once the initial healing and anchoring has taken place your impressions will be taken, which the “tooth” section of your implant will be designed and made from.
 In addition to impressions the top of the implant will be exposed and a healing cap will be fitted.
 In some cases, it is possible for a temporary restoration to be fitted at this point.

 Approximately 2 weeks later your new permanent tooth will be ready and fitted!